cunarist/class-transform/README.md

 Purpose of this library is to help you to convert your plain javascript objects to the instances of classes you have.

-This library also great for models exposed in your APIs, because it provides a great tooling to control what your models are exposing in your API.
 Here is an example how it will look like:

 ```typescript